 Authentication is the second part of a credential set to verify the identity of the entity requesting the access.
 These mechanisms could be: passwords, certificates, cryptographic keys, tokens, etc.

 Authorization is the process of determining what the identified entity can actually access by evaluating applicable policies.
-Authorization is based on some type of predefined criteria which is enforced through: access control lists, roles capabilities, and any set of attributes (e.g. role, environement, etc.) relevant to an authorization decision.
-Such example of environement attributes can be time of day or IP address.
+Authorization is based on some type of predefined criteria which is enforced through: access control lists, roles capabilities, and any set of attributes (e.g. role, environment, etc.) relevant to an authorization decision.
+Such example of environment attributes can be time of day or IP address.

 10.2.1 Role Based Access Control (RBAC)